❮ Return to Our Work

 The Trump administration so far has refused to allocate federal disaster aid in a timely manner.
 Check out our interactive map for more details on the White House’s careless approach to major disaster declarations.

 This is one part of our effort to track Trump’s disaster policy.
 It is based on our compilation and analysis of publicly available information.
 We have done our best to be comprehensive and accurate.
 Please contact stancil@therevolvingdoorproject.org if you have suggestions about how to improve this resource.
-Last updated on November 23.

 When extreme weather strikes, and a state, territory, or tribal nation requires federal resources to respond adequately, a governor or tribal chief executive will ask the president to declare an emergency.
 Once local jurisdictions have completed initial damage assessments, a state, territorial, or tribal government may ask the Federal Emergency Management Agency (FEMA) to conduct a joint preliminary damage assessment (PDA) to see if damages meet FEMA’s threshold for a major disaster declaration.
 Citing information collected in the PDA, a governor or tribal chief executive may ask the president to declare a major disaster.
 Following a particularly catastrophic event, officials may request, and could receive, an expedited disaster declaration before a PDA is finalized.

-In 2025, FEMA’s disaster declaration threshold is a statewide per capita impact of $1.89 (i.e., that dollar amount multiplied by the state’s population).
+FEMA’s current disaster declaration threshold is a statewide per capita impact of $1.89 (i.e., that dollar amount multiplied by the state’s population).
 If monetary damages do not exceed that multiple, the federal government can consider other factors before making a decision.
 FEMA submits a recommendation to the White House about whether to approve a major disaster declaration request, but the president is free to disregard the agency’s advice.

-As of November 23, President Donald Trump has issued 37 major disaster declarations, many of them belatedly.
+As of January 2, 2026, President Donald Trump has issued 38 major disaster declarations, many of them belatedly.
 Trump has denied certain types of aid and/or excluded jurisdictions in all but one of his approvals, according to publicly available information.
-That includes a suspension of Hazard Mitigation funding since late March.
+That includes a suspension of Hazard Mitigation funding since late March 2025.

 These decisions are reflected in the interactive map and spreadsheet below.